 None

-can be used directlylist
+can be used directly - other types like

 list

-directly (only with Python >= 3.9)def mul(a, b):
+directly (only with Python >= 3.9)

 return a * b